Supply Chain Trends Every Packaging Leader Must Watch

 Cost optimization in the packaging supply chain involves a data-driven approach to minimize total expenses.

-This reveals inefficiencies like waste, shrinkage, or avoidable extra freight costs.
+This approach reveals inefficiencies like waste, shrinkage, or avoidable extra freight costs.

 With that insight, they implement leaner inventory models, switching from a “push” system that holds excess packaging stock to a “pull” system that orders in response to real demand.